-- I'm not busy with other things right now.
+- I'm not too busy with other things right now.

-If you think these thoughts, and it's natural to do so, at some point you will recognize the many flaws.
+If you think these thoughts, and it's natural to do so, at some point you will recognize the many flaws in all of them.
 Hopefully this happens sooner rather than later.

 It's easy to market for, and get, tons of bad business.
 Of course, if you get enough bad business, bad becomes good, you become the specialist, and you are the bad business go-to person.
 This can and does happen, and on many levels can be an excellent result of learning the lessons of bad business.